adventuregamestudio/ags/PSP/readme.txt

   to the left.
 - The Journey Down: The outro sequence will run with a very low frame rate.
 - Aeronuts: The plane arcade sections are slow but playable.
-- Ben Jordan series: When entering a room, the character might face the wrong direction.
-- Murder in a Wheel: Characters can have the wrong animation frame set, text display is partially corrupted and the mouse cursor is invisible during the first dialog.
+- Murder in a Wheel: Text display is partially corrupted.
 - 5 days a stranger, 7 days a sceptic, etc.: Only the special editions of these games are playable on the PSP.
 The original releases use an older incompatible engine version.